christyfrink/bsky-cleanup/README.md

 ```

 - Replace `your-handle` with your Bluesky handle.
-- Replace `your-app-password` with a Bluesky app password (Generate from Bluesky settings > Privacy and Security > App Passowrds).
+- Replace `your-app-password` with a Bluesky app password (Generate from Bluesky settings > Privacy and Security > App Passwords).
 - Ensure `baseURL` is set to the correct API endpoint, such as `https://bsky.social/xrpc`.

 ## Usage